scp756-221/course-site/docs/a1/page.md

 windows?
 We will return to this result in the next subsection.
 For now, just note this behaviour.

-Once you are comfortable with the service, terminate each component: the client using the `quit` command; the server via `CTRL-C`.
+Once you are comfortable with the application, terminate each component: the client using the `quit` command; the server via `CTRL-C`.
 But keep the two windows open---you'll be using them again in a moment.

-A note about this version of the music service: its data is not truly persistent.
-All daa is thrown away when the server exits.
+A note about this version of the music application: its data is not truly persistent.
+All data is thrown away when the server exits.
-In Assignment&nbsp;4 you will begin using a full version of the service that stores the songs persistently on AWS DynamoDB.
+In Assignment&nbsp;4 you will begin using a full version of the service that stores its data persistently on AWS DynamoDB.

 ### Fixing a defect in a cloud service is hard

-As an experienced programmer, you have likely use the typical defect-removal cycle many times:
+As a programmer, you have likely follow the typical defect-removal
+cycle:

-1. Note that a system's behaviour contradicts its specification.
+1. Observe a system's behaviour contradicts its specification.
-2. Look at system diagnostics (from system logs, debug print statements, debugging tools, and other sources) to isolate the source of the defect.
+2. Inspect system diagnostics (from system logs, debug print statements, debugging tools, and other sources) to identity the source of the defect.
 3. Revise the source code to remove the defect.
 4. Build and run the revised system, verifying that the defect has been removed (and no new defects introduced).